 Rules and Regulations Governing the Recruitment and Employment of Ugandan Migrant Workers Abroad, No. 62

-This practice consists of the development and application of a national legal framework, based on ILO standards as well as other relevant international norms, to regulate and monitor private recruitment agencies so that fraud is prevented and migrant workers utilising these services are protected.
+This practice consists of the development and application of a national legal framework, based on ILO standards as well as other relevant international norms, to regulate and monitor private recruitment agencies so that fraud is prevented and migrant workers are protected.

 - Responsible Organizations: The Ministry of Gender, Labour, and Social Development, Government of Uganda (Government)